 Mexican Masked Tree Frog (Smilisca baudinii)

-The Mexican Masked Tree Frog is a striking amphibian known for its distinctive, dark mask-like markings that stretch across its face and can help with identification.
+Known for its distinctive, dark mask-like markings that stretch across its face, which can help with identification.

-- Another tree frog that’s a classic example of physiological color change, changing from light tan to brown, to green with markings depending on where it’s hiding during the day.
-Probably the tree frog with the most extreme variability in color and pattern in Belize.
+- Another classic example of physiological color change, changing from light tan to brown, to green with markings depending on where it’s hiding during the day.
+Probably the tree frog with the most extreme color variability and pattern in Belize.

 Stauffer’s Tree Frogs